-On Friday Cindy and I celebrated our 33rd wedding anniversary.
-I (Steve) was wondering how many times Cindy and I have told each other, “I love you” over the past 33 years.
+On March 18th Cindy and I celebrated our wedding anniversary.
+I (Steve) was wondering how many times Cindy and I have told each other, “I love you” over the past 45+ years.
 We are both very expressive and open about our love for each other.
+Words we say to each other are important (so are six powerful words that I’ll explain in a minute).

-So, I did some quick calculations that if we said, “I love you” to each other just 10 times a day over the past 12,045 days (33 years) of our married life that would come to 120,450 times we’ve uttered those three words.
+I did some quick calculations.
+If we said, “I love you” to each other just 10 times a day over the past 14,610 days (just 40 years) of our married life that would come to 146,100 times we’ve uttered those three words.
 To look at that number it looks like a lot.
 But, when I think of how much I truly love Cindy it doesn’t seem like I’ve even scratched the surface of expressing my love.

-Now, you may think that the powerful words we are referring to is “I Love You.”
+Now, you may think that the powerful words we are referring to are, “I Love You.”
 Well, they are powerful because we should never take our love for each other for granted.
-But we want to have you think about six different words this week because we have learned through our 33 years of marriage that these words carry a lot of power too.
+But we want to have you think about six different words.
+We have learned through our 45+ years of marriage that these words carry a lot of power too.
 And if we want our marriages to thrive we have to be willing to say them when necessary.
 The first three are the words, “I was wrong.”

 Author, Steve Goodier says this: